Andy Skuce just told me that:

 That geriatric meme?
 Really?

 It’s not as if I haven’t tried to warn these people.
-Like most comical tragedies in history, this gaffe could have been avoided just by reading Climate Nuremberg.
-(Seriously, Andy, how lazy are you?)
+Like most comical tragedies in history, this gaffe could have been avoided if they’d just read Climate Nuremberg, where they would have found this quiz:

 ‘The Fear is Palpable‘

-I’ve always said the best reason to accept the reality of dangerous climate change is that nobody in the science community wants it to be real.
-Scientists would like nothing better than to find out that whole lifetimes of research have been wasted on a false alarm.
+It’s often said the best reason to accept the reality of dangerous climate change is that nobody in the science community wants it to be real.
+Scientists would like nothing better than to find out that whole lifetimes of research have been wasted in needless panic.

-Tim Barnett, then of the Scripps Institution of Oceanography, part of the University of California, San Diego, joined Jones to form a small group within the IPCC to mine this data for clues about the temperature, ready to report in the next assessment due in 2001.
+A. Tim Barnett, then of the Scripps Institution of Oceanography, part of the University of California, San Diego, joined Jones to form a small group within the IPCC to mine this data for signs of changes in temperature, ready to report in the next assessment due in 2001.

 “What worries us is that the current patterns of temperature change might prove distinctive, quite different from the patterns of natural variability in the past,” Barnett told me in 1996.
 Even then they were afraid they might find a hockey stick.

-As global warming increases geometrically, so too does the jackpot of fame and glory for any scientist who can prove all modern science wrong.
+As global warming increases geometrically, so too does the jackpot of fame and glory awaiting any scientist who can announce all of modern science is wrong.

-To quote Professor Phil Jones (from an illegally-stolen private email he wrote in 2005):
+Did Professor Phil Jones confide, in an illegally-stolen private email in 2005, that:

 As you know, I’m not political.
 If anything, I would like to see climate change stop, so the science could be proved wrong, because of its consequences.
 This isn’t being political, it is being selfish.

-But problems don’t go away just because we’d like them to.
-To quote Professor Jones again, four years later:
+But existential threats don’t go away just because we’d like them to.
+As the apparent pause continued, did Professor Jones write, in May 2009:

-Fake skeptics are notoriously prone to wishful thinking.
-One such “skeptic,” Professor Richard Muller, at least has the self-awareness to acknowledge this:
+Fake skeptics are especially prone to wishful thinking.
+One such “skeptic,” Professor Richard Muller, at least has the self-awareness to acknowledge it.
+Does he write:

 I would love to believe that the results of Mann et al. are wrong, and that the last few years haven’t been the warmest in a millennium.